deel-ai/xplique/README.md

     </a>
 </p>

-You can find a certain number of [other practical tutorials just here](https://github.com/deel-ai/xplique/blob/master/TUTORIALS.md).
+You can find a certain number of [**other practical tutorials just here**](https://github.com/deel-ai/xplique/blob/master/TUTORIALS.md).
 This section is actively developed and more contents will be included.
-We will try to cover all the possible usage of the library, feel free to contact us if you have any suggestions or recommandations towards tutorials you would like to see.
+We will try to cover all the possible usage of the library, feel free to contact us if you have any suggestions or recommendations towards tutorials you would like to see.

 </details>

 ## 🚀 Quick Start

-Xplique requires a version of python higher than 3.6 and several libraries including Tensorflow and Numpy.
+Xplique requires a version of python higher than 3.7 and several libraries including Tensorflow and Numpy.
 Installation can be done using Pypi:

 ```python
 pip install xplique
 ```

-Now that Xplique is installed, here are 4 basic examples of what you can do with the available modules.
+Now that Xplique is installed, here are basic examples of what you can do with the available modules.

 <details>
 <summary><b>Attributions Methods</b></summary>